Sanding Wood

 How Dry Does Wood Need To Be Before Sanding?

-Wood can look dry long before it’s actually ready to work.
+I’ve found that wood can look dry long before it’s actually ready to work, so you need to be careful.

 All wood has some amount of moisture in it.
 Even seasoned and professionally dried wood will contain a little bit of moisture.
 The trick is controlling how much moisture is left, and helping to prevent the wood from warping or twisting as it dries.